PrajwalIngle/SSOS-LAB-PROGRAMS/README.md

 How to execute?

 If you are using lex and yacc :
-    run the following commands on terminal
+    run the following commands on terminal/command prompt

       for lex :
       lex filename.l